Haihan-Sun/Haihan-Sun.github.io/_pages/about.md

    <tr>
     <td class="tg-ko0z">2024/03</td>
-    <td class="tg-ko0z"> Our journal paper “Early Detection of Corrosion Damage in Reinforced Concrete Using GPR Array Imaging Method” has been accepted for publication in <i>IEEE Transactions on Instrumentation and Measurement</i>. </td>
+    <td class="tg-ko0z"> Our journal paper <a href="https://haihan-sun.github.io/files/GPR12.pdf"  style="color:#4169e1"> “Early Detection of Corrosion Damage in Reinforced Concrete Using GPR Array Imaging Method”</a> has been accepted for publication in <i>IEEE Transactions on Instrumentation and Measurement</i>. </td>
   </tr>

 <tr>